Peter Bryce (clergyman)

-Peter Bryce (December 31, 1878 - November 30, 1950) was a Canadian Methodist and United Church of Canada minister.
-He was elected as Moderator of the United Church of Canada at their 7th General Council in Ottawa, Ontario in 1936.
+Peter Bryce (December 31, 1878 - November 30, 1950) was a minister in the British and Canadian Methodist Churches and in the United Church of Canada, where he became the seventh Moderator in 1936.

 Early life

-Born in Blantyre, Scotland on December 31, 1878, Bryce was raised within a strict conservative Presbyterian household.
-Inspired by the writings and ministry of John Wesley, however, Bryce eventually joined the Methodist church where he became ordained in 1908.

-Speaking about the influence Wesley had on his early faith formation, Bryce noted, "What impressed me about John Wesley, though, was the power with which he preached the gospel.
+Peter Bryce was born in Blantyre, Scotland on 31 December 1878, and was raised in a strict conservative Presbyterian household.
+But Bryce became inspired by the writings and ministry of John Wesley, writing, "What impressed me about John Wesley, though, was the power with which he preached the gospel.
 This great evangelist preached day and night, even on street corners, established orphanages where there were none, opened dispensaries for the poor, urged that the luxuries of the rich be taxed instead of the poor, gave money to the poor 20 shillings at a time, and made, in his will, provisions that his pallbearers be six unemployed men to be paid one pound."
+This led Bryce to join the Methodist Church with the aim of becoming a minister.